numisveinsson/SeqSeg/seqseg/tutorial/tutorial.md

 [Download Weights](<https://zenodo.org/records/15020477>)

-Save the weights folder called nnUNet_results in a directory, e.g., `models/`. 📁🗂️💾
+Save the weights folder called nnUNet_results in a directory, e.g., `models/`. 📁🗂️💾 You will need to specify the path to this directory when running the segmentation script. 🛤️

 ## Viewing the tutorial Medical Image 🔍🖥️🩻